How many identities do you have?

 What are you doing to affect change in these areas?

 I actually see it as one of my mandates to inspire women to become all they can be.
 I think so many women believe the ideas that they can do one or two things, but not more and that there is certainly no space for them to actually go after their own dreams.
-I love it when I see the lightbulb go on and they realise they are ‘enough’ and they step up to fulfil a dream or a business idea that they’ve been sitting on for years but didn’t feel they had the ‘permission’ to do anything about it.
+I feel like shouting from the rooftops, ‘It’s ok!
+You’re not being selfish or self indulgent if you go after something you love that doesn’t involve your kids!’
+I love it when I see the lightbulb go on and women realise they are ‘enough’ and they step up to fulfil a dream or a business idea that they’ve been sitting on for years, but didn’t feel they had the ‘permission’ to do anything about it.
 I feel like I’m affecting change by encouraging women that they have what it takes to live their best lives, particularly when it comes to going after creative passions.

 How have you grown as a person, mentally, emotionally and spiritually since starting the Inspire Collective?